sureshvenkatesan/jf-transfer-migration-helper-scripts/before-migration-helper-scripts/transfer-artifacts-in-sub_folders_in_parallel/readme.md

 - target-artifactory: The target Artifactory instance.
 - target-repo: The target repository in the target Artifactory instance.
 - transfer yes/no: Specify 'yes' to transfer files or 'no' to perform other operations without transferring.
-- root-folder (optional): The root folder to start the migration from (default is the current directory).
+- root-folder (optional): The root folder to start the migration from (default is the "." i.e the repositoy's root directory).
-- migrateFolderRecursively yes/no (optional): Specify 'yes' to migrate subfolders recursively or 'no' to only migrate the root folder.
+- migrateFolderRecursively yes/no (optional): Specify 'yes' to migrate subfolders recursively or 'no' to only migrate the root folder (default is 'yes').
-- semicolon-separated exclude_folders (optional): List of folders to exclude from migration, separated by semicolons.
+- semicolon-separated exclude_folders (optional): List of folders to exclude from migration, separated by semicolons. ( default is ';.conan;')

 ## Prerequisites